 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1Ds Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds Mark II was succeeded by the Canon 1Ds Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1Ds Mark II vs Nikon D850

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark II and the Nikon D850?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.